 Furthermore, during this time at Millersville as well, I became interested in research.
 This first inspiration occurred during my first semester when I had the chance to fly on the University of Wyoming King Air research aircraft.
 This opportunity intrigued me, and I became extremely passionate about finding additional research experiences within the field.
 Through the guidance and support of my advisors, Dr. Richard Clark and Dr. Sepi Yalda, I was inducted into the Ernest F. Hollings Scholarship Program, Class of 2019.
 This scholarship program allowed me to complete an internship through the National Weather Service (NWS) Office in Key West, Florida, where I studied how synoptic-scale features affect the probabilities of waterspouts in the Florida Keys.
 Following this research experience, I knew graduate school still interested me and I began pursuing opportunities to obtain a Master’s or PhD degree.

 In Fall 2021, I started my master’s degree at the University of Oklahoma, advised by Dr. Jeffrey Basara.
 During my first year, I became interested in completing an internship opportunity within the field to build on my professional skill set.
-In the summer of 2022, I received the opportunity to intern at the National Center for Atmospheric Research (NCAR) through the NCAR Earth System Science Internship (NESSI) program.
+In the summer of 2022, I received the opportunity to intern at the U.S. National Science Foundation National Center for Atmospheric Research (NSF NCAR) through the NSF NCAR Earth System Science Internship (NESSI) program.
 Working with Dr. Mari Tye from the Climate and Global Dynamics (CGD) Laboratory, we conducted an analysis investigating rapid drought development across agricultural regions of the United States.
 This work was continued throughout my master’s degree, and was used as part of my master’s thesis that I defended this past April.